 This is undoubtedly a myth.
 There is no physical limitation imposed by diabetes.
 The fact is that increased physical activity can lead to low blood sugar.
 Exercise can still be done by someone who is diagnosed with diabetes as long as medicine and diet can maintain healthy blood sugar levels.

 With all the information online, it’s very easy to get lost or mislead on a very serious health matter.
-The safest way to go learn more about diabetes and whether it is relative to your personal health, speak with your doctor.
+The safest way to go learn more about diabetes and whether it is relative to your personal health, speak with a specialist.

-Speaking with your doctor will not only give you professional advice and facts on the disease but can also give you advice and tips on the prevention and management of diabetes.
+Speaking with a doctor will not only give you professional advice and facts on the disease but can also give you advice and tips on the prevention and management of diabetes.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!